 Layer What it does On WattleDB

-DatabaseStore & query your dataManaged PostgreSQL, kernel-enforced limits, RLS
+DatabaseStore & query your dataManaged PostgreSQL, enforced CPU/memory limits, RLS

 AuthenticationSign-up, login, JWTsBuilt-in auth issuing signed JWTs